siberoloji/siberoloji.github.io/content/blog/2024-10-04-the-rise-of-deepfakes-detecting-and-combating-ai-generated-content.md

- ## What Are Deepfakes?</h2>
+ ## What Are Deepfakes?
 <!-- /wp:heading -->

   Deepfakes are AI-generated or manipulated media, typically videos or audio recordings, where individuals appear to say or do things they never actually did.
 The term "deepfake" is a combination of "deep learning" and "fake," referring to the machine learning algorithms used to create such convincing falsifications.
 These algorithms, trained on large datasets of real media, can fabricate realistic content that is difficult to distinguish from genuine footage.

-  The underlying technology for deepfakes relies on <strong>Generative Adversarial Networks (GANs)</strong>, a type of AI model where two neural networks, the generator and the discriminator, compete against each other.
+  The underlying technology for deepfakes relies on ***Generative Adversarial Networks (GANs)*** , a type of AI model where two neural networks, the generator and the discriminator, compete against each other.
 The generator creates increasingly realistic content, while the discriminator attempts to detect flaws in the generated output.
 Over time, this adversarial training produces highly realistic media that can mimic real-life scenarios.

- ## The Rise of Deepfake Technology</h2>
+ ## The Rise of Deepfake Technology
 <!-- /wp:heading -->

   Deepfake technology has evolved rapidly over the last few years.
 Initially, it was seen as an entertaining tool used by hobbyists or for creative purposes, such as face-swapping in movies or creating virtual avatars.
 However, as the technology has become more accessible and its results more convincing, it has been weaponized in various ways.